About NextNow Collaboratory

 Thomas W. Malone, Director, MIT Center for Collective Intelligence

-NextNow Collaboratory focuses on contributing to social benefit projects emphasizing innovative information visualization and collaboration technologies to benefit the planet.
+NextNow Collaboratory is a collaboration lab for cultivating connective intelligence for collective action toward a world that works for all.
+We focus on contributing to social benefit projects emphasizing innovative information visualization and collaboration technologies to benefit the planet.

 Visualizing information is key to discerning the meaning hiding in complexity.
 Information visualization technologies deepen discovery by communicating layers of information and revealing systems and their interconnections effectively and viscerally.
-Whether it’s the loss of arable land, the displacement of populations due to conflict, the Great Pacific Garbage Patch, or the collective effect of human stress, these technologies illuminate the larger story–and our relationship to it–by making the previously unseen, seen–by making the invisible, visible.
+Whether it’s the loss of arable land, the displacement of populations due to conflict, the Pacific Plastic Gyres, or the collective effects of human stress, these technologies illuminate the larger story–and our relationship to it–by making the previously unseen, seen–by making the invisible, visible.
 This revelation can lead to huge and immediate shifts in awareness.
 Once awareness shifts, collaboration technologies help enable collective action reflecting the new awareness.
 This possibility is at the heart of NextNow Collaboratory projects.

 NextNow Collaboratory matches needs with resources by mobilizing the social, intellectual, creative and financial capital, energy and good will available in our diverse and growing “network of networks” to co-create selected projects.

-We’re also interested in co-creating the “next now” of collaboratories with others who sense the immense potential in leveraging the concept and practice of collaboration towards co-evolving a consciously created future.
+We’re also interested in co-creating the “next now” of collaboratories with others who sense the immense potential in evolving the concept and practice of collaboration towards co-evolving a consciously created future.

-NextNow Collaboratory is a fiscal project of 501(c)(3) Planetwork, whose mission since 1998 has been “Networking a Sustainable Future.”
-Planetwork is a perfect match for us because they’re about networking a sustainable future by exploring how the creative application of digital tools can open new possibilities for positive global change, and we’re about exploring how the conscious, creative leveraging of human networks sharing those tools can create collaborations with the potential to liberate collective wisdom for positive social change.
+NextNow Collaboratory began as a fiscal project of 501(c)(3) Planetwork, whose mission since 1998 has been “Networking a Sustainable Future.”
+Planetwork was a perfect match for launching us because they’re about networking a sustainable future by exploring how the creative application of digital tools can open new possibilities for positive global change, and we’re about exploring how the conscious, creative leveraging of human networks sharing those tools can create collaborations with the potential to liberate collective wisdom for positive social change.
+In 2011, NNC joined Community Ventures, a K2 Law Group 501(c)3 specializing in fiscal sponsorship.

-NNC is a member of Social Venture Network and Social Enterprise Alliance.
-Our main location is in the Strawberry Creek Design Center in Berkeley, CA, USA.
-We’re also part of the Sustainable Enterprise Cluster at the David Brower Center, the first LEED Platinum certified building in the East Bay (Berkeley).
-For more information contact Claudia Welss, founder and executive director of NextNow Collaboratory, co-founder of NextNowNetwork, and author of this blog at CWELSS(AT)NEXTNOW(DOT)ORG.
-A profile for Claudia can be found here.
+Our collab location is in the Strawberry Creek Design Center in Berkeley, CA, USA, with an office in the Sustainable Enterprise Cluster at the David Brower Center, the first LEED Platinum certified building in the East Bay (Berkeley).
+[Closed as of 2020]

 “Ideas that spread like wildflower” is a favorite meme creation of NextNowNetwork and Collaboratory member Eileen Clegg of Visual Insight.